toebeann/gib/README.md

 > [!NOTE]\
 > Please note that this section only applies to Steam games.

-For Steam games, we should first clear the Steam launch options for the game which are responsible for injecting BepInEx when we launch the game from Steam:
+To uninstall BepInEx from Steam games, we need to clear the launch options for the game which are responsible for injecting BepInEx when we launch the game from Steam:

 1. Locate the game in your Steam library, then right-click it and choose `Properties...`